Catalan crisis: Independence declaration looms

 Alvarez said an independence declaration was "tempting" for Puigdemont.
 "People in the streets are calling for it ... and the central government seems unrepentant, committed to cracking down on the pro-independence movement."

 He suggested Puigdemont may be trying to gain leverage from the central government.
-The Catalan government wants the EU to intervene, but Madrid has rejected any suggestion of outside mediation.
+The Catalan government wants the European Union to intervene, but Madrid has rejected any suggestion of outside mediation, saying it was an internal matter.

 The European Parliament will discuss the crisis later on Wednesday, but the European Commission, the EU's executive body, maintains that the issue is an internal matter for Spain.